The Governing Body of the University

 Orla graduated in 1988 with a BSc and Diploma in Accounting from Queen’s University and qualified as a Chartered Accountant with KPMG in 1992, where she worked for three years before joining the McAvoy Group as Financial Director.

-In 2000, Orla was appointed Managing Director of the Group before choosing to concentrate on her real passion of business development and marketing in 2008.
-She assumed her current role as Executive Chair in June 2014.
+In 2000, Orla was appointed Managing Director of the Group and she assumed her current role as Executive Chair in June 2014.

 In 2007, she became the first woman to be introduced into the Invest NI Entrepreneurial Hall of Fame in recognition of her business achievements within the McAvoy Group and in 2008 Orla became a finalist at the Ernst & Young Entrepreneur of the Year Awards.